Classes - 2025

 with Esstin Niganobe

-Meditation can be a personal tool when journeying inward to searching for direction in life.
-When journeying inward; we identify with what works for us as we learn how to become comfortable with ourselves on a spiritual level.
-Visit with the ancestorial helpers, interrupting the messages can offer personal direction as needed and developing confidence to focusing on the journey.
+Meditation can be a personal tool to searching for direction in life.
+When journeying inward, we identify with what works for us as we learn how to become comfortable with ourselves on a spiritual level.
+Visiting with the ancestorial helpers and interpreting the messages can offer personal direction and develop confidence to focus on the journey.

 Fine tuning the Clinical Practice of Herbal Medicine: The Consideration of Constitution, Energetics and Body Signs - IN TWO PARTS- 3 HOURS TOTAL